-Take a stroll along the Sprea river until you reach the beautiful Oberbaumbrücke bridge.
+Take a stroll along the Spree river until you reach the beautiful Oberbaumbrücke bridge.

 THE OBERBAUMBRÜCKE BRIDGE.

-The Oberbaumbrücke is a wonderful bridge that crosses the Sprea River.
-The bridge is so beautiful that it looks like it was stolen from a fairytale land.
+The Oberbaumbrücke is a wonderful bridge that crosses the Spree River.
+The bridge is so beautiful that it looks like it was stolen from fairytale land.